 - Talk quietly or not at all; the time to make loud noise is before you encounter a bear.
 Try to detour around the bear if possible.

 - Do not run!
+Running triggers a bear’s natural instinct to chase/attack.
 Back away slowly, but stop if it seems to agitate the bear.